-- Define your audience: If you want to create an effective email it needs to be a relevant email.
+- Define your audience: If you want to create an effective email, it needs to be relevant.
 Like all marketing, you need to start with your buyer persona.
 Think about what your attendees and audience are looking for from you and tailor your message from there.

 - Create a way to sign-up: You’ll need to create an email list.
-If you need help doing this, or even if you’re starting from scratch you can find out more details here.
+If you need help doing this, or even if you’re starting from scratch, you can find out more details here.
 If you have an email list ready to go, you’ll still need to create several ways for new people to subscribe to your emails.
 Email lists can take a while to build up, so don’t be discouraged if you don’t see a huge amount of sign-ups straight away.
-Treat each and every subscriber like gold and you’ll soon see your email list grow.
+Treat every subscriber like gold, and you’ll soon see your email list grow.

-- Choose an email campaign type: There are a lot of options you can choose from, whether you want to send out a weekly update, or just announcements for your event.
+- Choose an email campaign type: There are many options you can choose from, whether you want to send out a weekly update or just announcements for your event.
 It’s best to have a campaign type in mind so you can plan out what you’re looking to share with your audience.

-- Make a schedule: After you’ve selected your campaign type it’s important to put together a schedule of when you want to contact your audience.
+- Make a schedule: After selecting your campaign type, it’s important to put together a schedule of when you want to contact your audience.
 This will depend on the campaign type you’ve chosen.
-Inform your audience upfront about what to expect and stick to a consistent schedule, as this will help build trust as well as making sure they don’t forget about you!
+Inform your audience upfront about what to expect and stick to a consistent schedule, as this will help build trust and make sure they don’t forget about you!

 Build up that email list

-There are many creative ways you can build up your email list – check out our previous blog here on how to build up your list effectively.
+You can build up your email list in many creative ways – check out our previous blog here to build up your list effectively.
 Traditionally, there are two key ways to build up your email list: lead magnets and opt-in forms.

-Your lead magnet should be actionable, easy to consume, be relevant to any future content you wish to publish, and be a stepping stone to ticket purchase.
+Your lead magnet should be actionable, easy to consume, relevant to any future content you wish to publish, and a stepping stone to ticket purchase.

 Email marketing can be highly effective when done right, and we at Helm are here to help you through the process.
 In our next blog, we’ll be taking a look at best practice for email marketing, as well as the regulations you should follow.
 Keep up to date via our blog as well as on LinkedIn!